My Writing

 All the Stars in the Air (2023)

-A nonfiction work about my childhood playing with fireworks and doing competitive sports.
+A memoir about my mom shaping me into a competitive swimmer by bribing me with illegal fireworks.
 Ultimately, it is an exploration of the immigrant identity.
 My parents came from China and I was raised in a small village where most of my friends were white.
 In slipping into a new culture, where do you integrate, and where do you rebel?
-This current version is the 3rd place winner in the Stanford undergraduate creative writing competition.
+This current version is the third place winner in the Stanford undergraduate creative writing competition.
 The writing is still a working draft and will eventually be submitted for official publication.

 Click to Read